TimoKats/fibooks/README.md

 ``` shell
 pip3 install fibooks
 ```
 If your installation is successfully completed you can test your version of fibooks.
-If this outputs the version number along with some other info, you're good to go!
+You can use the following code snippet to test your installation.
+If this outputs the current version then you're ready to go!
 ``` python
 from fibooks import info